beooo79/uvwtr/README.md

 ## UV display and suncream suggestions

-    A simple web app that displays UV data a suggestions for using suncream around your current location or any city you want.
+    A simple web app that displays UV data and provides suggestions for using suncream
+    around your current location or any city you request.

 ### Tech Stack

 - Backend: golang
-- Frontend: html + js
+- Frontend: html + js, bulma css
-- APIs: open meteo, openstreemaps
 - Map display: leaflet.js
-- CSS: BULMA
+- APIs: open meteo, openstreetmaps

 ## How to run

+    go build

+    go run